jackdewinter/pyscan/README.md

 While complete information on the current state of the project is useful, our development team finds that most often that they are looking for what has changed.
 That is where the Project Summarizer tool shines.
-But, to understand what has changed, a benchmark or snapshot of the previous "current" state must be placed somewhere.
+But, to understand what has changed, a benchmark or snapshot of an earlier "current" state must be placed somewhere.
 For the Project Summarizer tool, those summary files in the `report` directory are *published* to the `publish` directory using the `--publish` argument.
 In our team, publishing is performed as the last action before committing changes to a project's repository.
 The intent of that action is that we can always determine what changes have occurred since the last commit.